 Riding more at night and resting more during the day can obviously help to avoid extreme heat, but most people are not aware that this is also a good strategy to avoid the worst of a consistent headwind because winds tend to decrease when the sun goes down.

-How winds, temperature, and elevation affect cycling speed is addressed in the Environmental Factors page of the Factors that Deterine Cycling Speed section.
+How winds, temperature, and elevation affect cycling speed is addressed on the Environmental Effects on Cycling Speed: Wind, Elevation & Air Temperature page of the What Determines Cycling Speed? section.

 The amount of daylight and moonlight available each day is far more predictable than the weather.
 The Transcontinental Race has typically started in northern Europe in early August when there is about 16.5 hours of daylight (including twilight) and ends in southern Europe in mid-August when there is only about 15 hours of daylight and twilight.
 Personally, I don’t enjoy riding at night very much (mainly because of the lack of views to keep me interested and motivated), and so the amount of available daylight normally affects how far I ride per day, but this may not be as important for other people.